shubham1008042/Respberry-Pi3/AWS.md

 3.In the Attach policies to certificate(s) dialog box, select the check box next to the policy you created in the previous step, and then choose Attach.

-Attach a Certificate to a Thing:
+Step 5: Attach a Certificate to a Thing:

 1.In the box for the certificate you created, choose ... to open a drop-down menu, and then choose Attach thing.